hujian004ban/BSNumbersView/README.md

 }
 ```

-### 1 optional data source to be implementation, This will help custom the cell
+### 1 optional data source to be implementation, This will help make custom cell

 ```objective-c
 - (UICollectionViewCell *)numbersView:(BSNumbersView *)numbersView cellForItemAtIndexPath:(NSIndexPath *)indexPath {